mikattack/mlog/README.md

 # Usage

 No initialization or configuration is necessary.
-The library works by creating a number of loggers which correspond to the following logging levels: `TRACE`, `DEBUG `, `INFO `, `WARN `, `ERROR`, `CRITICAL`, and `FATAL`.
+The library works by creating a number of loggers which correspond to the following logging levels: `DEBUG `, `INFO `, `WARN `, and `ERROR`.

-These loggers are very basic, offering only `Println` and `Printf`:
+These loggers are default Go loggers and can be used like the following:

 ```
 import "gitlab.com/mikattack/mlog"

-...

-if err != nil {
-  mlog.ERROR.Println(err)
-}
-if warn != nil {
-  mlog.WARN.Println(warn)
-}

-mlog.INFO.Printf("the ice skates are %s", color)
+// DEBUG
+mlog.inTest.Printf('Noisey output, useful for development')

+// INFO
+mlog.inProd.Printf('Information needed to debug production issues')

+// WARN
+mlog.toInvestigateTomorrow.Printf('Needs investigation, but can wait until tomorrow')

+// ERROR
+mlog.wakeMeInTheMiddleOfTheNight.Printf("Needs attention RIGHT NOW")
 ```

-While seven log levels is a lot, you can choose to use the ones appropriate for your application.
-Only those messages falling within the range of the logging threshold will actually be output.
+The logger names are verbose and self descriptive.
+This makes it easier to decide which level to output at.

 # Configuration

 The library defaults to the following behavior:

-- Log level is `WARN`
+- Log threshold level is `DEBUG`, meaning everything is outputt
-- `TRACE`, `DEBUG` and `INFO` messages are discarded
-- `WARN`, `ERROR`, `CRITICAL`, and `FATAL` messages are logged to `STDOUT`
+- `WARN`, `ERROR` messages are logged to `STDOUT`
 - Flags are: `DATE`, `TIME`, and `SFILE`

 Each of these settings are configurable.

 ### Change logging threshold

 The threshold can be changed at any time, but will only affect calls executed after the change was made.
+Anything below the configured level (exclusive) will not be logged.

 ```
+// Exclue INFO ("inTest") messages
-if verbose == true {
+if verbose == false {
-  mlog.SetLogThreshold(mlog.LEVEL_TRACE)
+  mlog.SetLogThreshold(mlog.LEVEL_PRODUCTION)
 }
 ```